 Drake Levin on Drake Levin

 John Lennon and his friend David Bowie said more regarding the power of imagination and the vagaries of Fame in a couple of short pop songs than my friend Phil and I could say if we had the space of a book.
-So, Iâ€™ll be relatively brief, use your imagination and my buddy â€œFangâ€ and I will take you way back to the day.
+So, pills Iâ€™ll be relatively brief, no rx use your imagination and my buddy â€œFangâ€ and I will take you way back to the day.

 It was a fun time when five young guys from nowhere in the Northwest and took a wild ride from regional success, as a kick-ass fraternity band to National domination, number one in touring as a regular house band on the number one daytime television show, â€œWhere the Action Isâ€ and all in a very short time.